Kaundur/cmdo/README.md

   <dd> Reorders the table so that there are no numerical gaps between item ids</dd>
 <dl>

+Tags @ and # can be used to better emphasise a title or description by changing the font color

 ## Examples
 Add "test item" to the todo list